+Pet friendly hotel chains offer a variety of brands, from economy to mid-scale to luxury.
 Many hotel chains are not just pet friendly nowadays — many of them are virtually rolling out the red carpet for our furry companions.
-About 75 percent of luxury, mid-scale, and economy hotels now allow pets, according to a survey by the American Hotel & Lodging Association.
+About 75 percent of hotels now allow pets, according to a survey by the American Hotel & Lodging Association.
 Below are some tips to ensure that your pet will be welcomed wherever you travel.

 Not all hotels allow four-legged guests, therefore, its essential that you make sure the hotel is pet friendly.
 Pet policies can change, and some hotels that are pet friendly stop allowing pets.